jeff4/a4-paper/src/pages/about.md

 I built this site by forking the [AstroPaper blog theme](https://github.com/satnaing/astro-paper) created by [Sat Naing](https://github.com/satnaing).

-AstroPaper is made with [AstroJS](https://astro.build), vanilla JavaScript, and a tiny amount of [ReactJS](https://react.dev) for interactivity.
-Sat used [Typescript](https://en.wikipedia.org/wiki/TypeScript) and [TailwindCSS](https://tailwindcss.com) for type safety and styling, respectively.
+AstroPaper is made with [AstroJS](https://astro.build) which means I mostly edit HTML and Markdown files with the occasional change to CSS.
+The site uses vanilla JavaScript/Typescript, a tiny amount of [ReactJS](https://react.dev) for interactivity, and [TailwindCSS](https://tailwindcss.com) for styling.
 Site is served by [Netlify](https://en.wikipedia.org/wiki/Netlify).

 ### Cool AstroPaper Features